Patreon powers membership businesses for creators.

 monthly active creators

-creator earnings in 2017 alone
+creator earnings in 2018 alone (projected)

-average pledge per patron
+average patronage per patron

 Creators are doubling their income annually